raigarvit474/client-sphere/DEPLOYMENT.md

 # Follow the prompts:
 # - Set up project: Yes
 # - Link to existing project: No
-# - Project name: nextjs-crm (or your preferred name)
+# - Project name: client-sphere (or your preferred name)
 # - Directory: ./ (current directory)
 ```